Skip to main content

 This creates a meeting room and returns a response.
 See Create a Room for all available options.
 The response includes an HTTP status code and JSON payload.

-Response to the cURL request
+Example response to the cURL request

 Response Status: 201